 Social media and online communication

 The rise in social media sites such as Facebook and online communication such as WhatsApp or FaceTime, connect the world in ways we never imagined possible before.
-This type of technology helps us connect with family and friends across the world and are useful tools.
-However, they also come with their own risks.
+This type of technology helps us connect with family and friends across the world through our computers and mobile devices.
+However, social networking sites also come with their own risks.

 Shopping and money

-Online shopping and digital money management are a way of life, getting your groceries to your door, or one day delivery from department stores are an ever-growing occurrence and with the ability to manage your money online, it has become easier to get hold of your essentials and deal with your direct debts.
-This can also be overwhelming but, it doesn’t need to be.
+Online shopping and digital money management are a way of life, getting your groceries to your door, or one day delivery from department stores are an ever-growing occurrence and with the ability to manage your money online, it has become easier to get hold of your essentials and deal with your direct debits.
+This can also be overwhelming but it doesn’t need to be.

 Home network security